yugabyte/yugabyte-db/docs/hypothetical_indexes.rst

 Hypothetical Indexes
 ====================

-An hypothetical, or virtual, index is an index that doesn't really exists, and thus doesn't cost CPU, disk or any resource to create.
-They're useful to know if specific indexes can increase performance for problematic queries, since you can know if PostgreSQL will use these indexes or not without having to spend resources to create them.
+A hypothetical, or virtual, index is an index that does not really exist, and therefore does not cost CPU, disk or any resource to create.
+They are useful to find out whether specific indexes can increase the performance for problematic queries, since you can discover if PostgreSQL will use these indexes or not without having to spend resources to create them.